City of Westminster, UK

 Temporary works were installed, then the columns between the 8th and 9th floors were cut, and the floorplates disconnected from the core.

-The lifting of the 400-tonne, two-storey load was carried out by four synchronised jacks over 10 days.
+The lifting of the 800-tonne, two-storey load was carried out by twenty synchronised jacks over 10 days.
 Once completed the new floor was constructed underneath using a bubble deck slab and the jacked floors were reconnected to the core structure.

 The existing bespoke curtain walling and shading to the top floors was retained and reused.
 Precast concrete cladding to the laterally extended 8th floor and the extended core was supplied by the original specialist subcontractor Decomo with the material and detail exactly matching the original as required by the planning consent.